 I’m worried about side effects

 While most people will breeze through taking PrEP without noticing anything, some may experience side effects.
-Some reported side effects can include: gas, bloating, diarrhoea, low energy and nausea.
-Side-effects are usually mild and go away after the first month on PrEP.
+These side-effects are usually mild and go away after the first month on PrEP.
+Some reported side effects can include: gas, bloating, diarrhoea, nausea, and low energy.

 Read more about potential side effects here.